Ace the Life Insurance Medical Exam

-The best deals on life insurance typically come with a medial or paramedical exam.
+The best deals on insurance typically come with a life insurance medical exam or paramedical exam.

 This is especially true if you have a pre-existing health condition or prior serious health issues like a heart attack.